tobor88/CybereasonAPI/README.md

 All of these capabilities help you improve security, uncover bad practices and deficiencies, and gain insight on tactical and strategic methods for threat prevention in your environment <br>
 [Documentation for Hunt and Investigate](https://nest.cybereason.com/documentation/api-documentation/all-versions/hunt-and-investigate)

-__Invoke-RespondToMalops__: By using the API you can retrieve Malops or isolate machines involved in a specific Malop.
+__Respond To Malops__: By using the API you can retrieve Malops or isolate machines involved in a specific Malop.
 This can prove to be very useful in situations where you are remediating Malops in your ticketing system and you would like to synchronize that system with Cybereason Malop inbox.
 - Get all Malops currently active
 - Retrieve all Malops of all types
 - Retrieve details on a specific Malop